stellaGK/stella/STELLA_RELEASE_1.0.md

 ## Automatic tests

 To ensure that the stella code is functioning correctly, a suite of numerical tests has been implemented and is automatically run on every push to GitHub.
 These tests cover a wide range of routines and options within stella.
 The automatic testing infrastructure was implemented by **H. Thienpondt**, who also designed most of the tests, while the full-flux-surface tests were added by **G. Acton** and the electromagnetic tests were contributed by **M. Hardman**.
-The numerical tests are organized into seven categories.
+The numerical tests are organised into seven categories.
 Tests 1–5 use the electrostatic flux-tube version of stella, while tests 6 and 7 target the full-flux-surface and electromagnetic versions, respectively.

 - **Test 1**: Confirms that the stella executable exists and that stella runs correctly by checking that the executable produces output files.